4 Black Friday rookie mistakes for 2021 (and how to avoid them!)

-We bet you’re enjoying being your own boss and selling products you love, or even made yourself.
-But as you’re probably finding out, eCommerce is no walk in the park.
+We bet you’re enjoying being your own boss and selling the products you love — or even made yourself.
+But as you’re probably finding out, ecommerce is no walk in the park.

 There are 12 million eCommerce stores (and growing) and only about 5% of them make over $1000 a year.
 Hopefully you’re one of the 5%.
-But if not, that’s ok.
+If not, that’s ok.

-With Black Friday and Cyber Monday (BFCM) coming up, you need to make sure you're ready to take part in the biggest online sales event of the year.
+With Black Friday and Cyber Monday (BFCM) 2021 coming up, you have a HUGE opportunity to take part in the biggest online sales event of the year.

-Time out – let’s look at some numbers from last year:
+Time out – let’s look at some of Shopify's numbers from last year:

-However, if your entire strategy revolves purely around discounts, you might be missing out on other promotion ideas your competition are cashing-in on.
+However, if your entire strategy revolves around discounting, you might be missing out on other promotions that your competition are cashing-in on.

 Avoid getting in a discount-race to the lowest price with a competitor, and try one of these exciting promos instead.